Tang of Shang: Battle of Mingtiao

 The Shang army fought against Jie's Xia forces at Mingtiao (鳴條) in a heavy thunderstorm and defeated them.

 Jie himself escaped and fled to Sanzong.
 The Shang forces under their general Wuzi pursued Jie to Cheng, captured him at Jiaomen, and deposed him, bringing the Xia dynasty to an end.
-Eventually, Jie was exiled in Nanchao.
-Jie would eventually die of illness and Tang succeeded him as paramount King, inaugurating the Shang dynasty.
+Eventually, Jie was exiled in Nanchao, and Tang succeeded him as paramount King, inaugurating the Shang dynasty.
+Jie would eventually die of illness during a drought in Tingshan (亭山) 12 years later.